 Your College will officially enrol you as a student when you collect your University Card.
-Colleges have their own rules regarding the dates that students can collect University Cards, and will have procedures in place relating to C-19 so contact your College Graduate Administrator to arrange a suitable time to collect your card, or find out what to do if you are not going to be physically in Oxford.
+Colleges have their own rules regarding the dates that students can collect University Cards, so contact your College Graduate Administrator to arrange a suitable time to collect your card.